Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

-These protocols may not be perfect, but, are a big step towards interoperable science and bringing the array tensor libraries ecosystem closer together.
+These protocols may not be perfect, but, are a big step towards interoperable science and bringing the array/tensor libraries ecosystem closer together.
 We'll see iterations and development of new NEPs in the future which will probably make array libraries even more interoperable.
 In essence, open-source communities like NumPy putting interoperability as one of the key goals in their [roadmap](https://numpy.org/neps/roadmap.html#interoperability) and the larger scientific community taking small steps in the right direction is ultimately progress towards the ideal world of interoperable science.
+At Quansight and the wider PyData community, we've gained a lot of momentum and interest towards improving interoperability and extensibility in SciPy and Scikits.
+Stay tuned for some interesting updates on this very soon.

 ---

 ## What's Next?

-At Quansight and the wider PyData community, we've gained a lot of momentum and interest towards improving interoperability and extensibility in SciPy and scikits.
-Stay tuned for some interesting updates on this very soon.

 On a more personal note, I've absolutely enjoyed the Scientific Python Open-Source community and plan to continue working on projects